 The peer review process evaluates jurisdictions’ compliance with the international standard of EOIR.
 In accordance with the methodology, reviews take place in two phases:

 In the first round, certain jurisdictions underwent combined reviews, which evaluated both Phase 1 and Phase 2 aspects.
-In the second round, reviews are carried out in a combined manner.
-All members of the Global Forum, as well as jurisdictions identified by the Global Forum as relevant to its work, are reviewed in the order established by the Schedule of Reviews.
-After completion of both Phases of the review process, each jurisdiction receives an overall rating.
+In the second round, all reviews are carried out in a combined manner.
+Jurisdictions are reviewed in the order established by the schedule of reviews.
+After completion of both phases of the review process, each jurisdiction receives an overall rating.

 The international standard provides for exchange on request of foreseeably relevant information for carrying out the provisions of a tax convention or for the administration or enforcement of the domestic tax laws of a requesting party.
 The Global Forum Terms of Reference break down the standard in ten essential elements, divided into three main parts:

 For the exchange of information to be effective, each jurisdiction should have appropriate international EOI instruments in place with all relevant partners, but it must also make sure that the information sought is available and accessible to its competent authority.
 Information which is not available or cannot be accessed cannot be exchanged.
 However, even if a jurisdiction never exchanges information, implementing the Global Forum’s standards on availability of and access to information is key to ensuring that it can protect its own domestic tax base.

 » Access all peer review reports published to date

 Many jurisdictions make substantial changes to their legal and regulatory frameworks and practices before their reviews.
 Others, who initially do not receive satisfactory ratings, are able to address recommendations and improve their ratings later, through a supplementary review procedure which has been established so that these changes can be evaluated and given public recognition.